dominikcebula/ResoSwitch/README.md

 # ResoSwitch

 **ResoSwitch** is a lightweight Windows tray application that lets you instantly switch between custom screen resolutions using a global keyboard shortcut or tray menu.
-It is ideal for developers, gamers, streamers, and anyone who frequently changes display settings.
+It is ideal for anyone who frequently changes display settings, such as during remote meetings, presentations or content creation.
+With ResoSwitch, you can quickly toggle between resolutions without interrupting your workflow.

 ![img.png](docs/img.png)